Identification and Inference of Network Formation Games with Misclassified Links: Inference

 \section{Inference}

-In this section, we propose a confidence interval for $\theta$ based on the identification analysis in Theorem \ref{theorem_identification} and derive its asymptotic coverage when we observe one single network with many agents.
-As in \cite{leung2015two} and \cite{ridder/sheng:2015}, we use the asymptotic arguments based on a symmetric equilibrium.
+In this section, we construct confidence intervals for $\theta$ based on the identification analysis in Theorem \ref{theorem_identification} and derive its asymptotic coverage when we observe one single network with many agents.
+As in \cite{leung2015two} and \cite{ridder/sheng:2020}, we use asymptotic arguments based on a symmetric equilibrium.

+We derive two confidence intervals for a pre-specified significance level $\alpha\in(0,1)$, and we suggest using $\hat{\mathcal{C}}_n(\alpha)$ introduced in Section \ref{easier_confidence} rather than $CI_n(\alpha)$ introduced in Section \ref{better_confidnece}, because the computation of $\hat{\mathcal{C}}_n(\alpha)$ is much less demanding.
+In particular, the computation of $\hat{\mathcal{C}}_n(\alpha)$ only requires us to calculate a quasi-maximum likelihood estimator and its confidence interval for pre-specified grid values of $(r_0,r_1)$.
+On the other hand, the computation of $CI_n(\alpha)$ would require us to evaluate the test statistic that characterizes the confidence interval at every value of $\theta=(b,r_0,r_1)$, and therefore the computational cost of $CI_n(\alpha)$ can be exponential in the number of the (exogenous and endogenous) regressors, determined by the dimension of $\beta$.